Emerald Isle Realty

 The checkout data is much clearer: Many users who interact on the site are leaving before booking, which indicates pain points in the booking flow.
 We can fix that...then measure the results.

 To ensure my UX solutions matched the needs of users, I segmented our audience and created personas based on data trends.

 To ensure our UI was on par with rivals, I ran a competitive analysis of family-oriented coastal vacation rental sites and compiled a presentation deck spotlighting best practices.

 Wireframes established the foundation for a more usable site.
 With mobile traffic growing rapidly on their current site, we focused on mobile-first design for the best and most consistent functionality on any device.

-We leaned heavily on the inclusion of features that made it easier for users to save and compare several favorite properties as well as quickly share them with friends and family.
+We leaned heavily on the inclusion of features that made it easier for users to save and compare favorite properties as well as quickly share them with friends and family.

-While my role did not include visual design, I concluded my work by preparing some recommendations based on the competitive insights I compiled, which I presented in a PDF style guide.
+While my role did not include visual design, I concluded my work by preparing some recommendations based on the competitive insights I collected, which I presented in a PDF style guide.
 They established the basis for a design system, including colors, typefaces, and direction for selecting images to ensure ongoing continuity.

 The site is in development and will be testing soon.
 Rollout is set for late 2018 or early 2019.